infiniflow/ragflow/docs/guides/develop/launch_ragflow_from_source.md

    export POETRY_VIRTUALENVS_CREATE=true POETRY_VIRTUALENVS_IN_PROJECT=true
    ```

-3. Install all Python dependencies:
+3. Install Python dependencies:

    ```bash
    ~/.local/bin/poetry install --sync --no-root
    ```
-   *A virtual environment named `.venv` is created, and all Python dependencies are installed into the new environment*
+   *A virtual environment named `.venv` is created, and all Python dependencies are installed into the new environment.*

-### 3. Launch Third-party Services
+### Launch Third-party Services

 The following command launches the 'base' services (MinIO, Elasticsearch, Redis, and MySQL) using Docker Compose: